 On May 28, 2020, Google announced an upcoming update to search ranking signals to be known as “Page Experience.”
 Collectively, these signals seek to evaluate web pages by the quality of their user experience for real people, not just the information on the page.

-Google says these new or enhanced signals will be delayed until at least 2021 in order to give sites and businesses time to adjust, especially while they are in the midst of the current pandemic.
+Google says these new or enhanced signals will be delayed until at least 2021 (the most recent announcement from Google cites mid-June as the initial roll-out date) in order to give sites and businesses time to adjust, especially while they are in the midst of the current pandemic.
 They added that six months notice will be given before the new signals are activated.

 Mark Traphagen, our VP of Product Marketing and Training, added: